 Why working from home can keep your business moving

 If your employees are working from home (or working remotely), it will allow your business to keep functioning.
-Your payroll and HR team will be able to stay on top of their daily requirements and ensure your employees get paid on time.
+Your payroll and HR team, for example, will be able to stay on top of their daily requirements and ensure your employees get paid on time.

 When it comes to dealing with your accounts when working from home, your finance team will be able to use accounting software to continue tracking business finances, monitor cash flow and see that invoices are followed up and paid.

 And your sales and marketing teams will be able to keep functioning, so you can reach out to your existing customers and clients, and keep working to find new customers.